H2CO3/Sparkling/doc/tutorial.md

 ## The if statement

-You don't need to wrap the condition of the `if` stament in parentheses either.
+You don't need to wrap the condition of the `if` statement in parentheses either.
 However, it is obligatory to use the curly braces around the body of the `if` and `else` statements: